Inflectra/spira-documentation/docs/IDE-Integration/Visual-Studio-Code.md

 ![Spira Username](img/Visual_Studio_Code_44.png)

 After you entered your username, hit return to move onto your final step.
-You will be prompted to enter your RSS Token, which must be enabled in your user profile to work.
+You will be prompted to enter your API Key, which must be enabled in your user profile to work.

-Here is the location of the RSS Token in your profile:
+Here is the location of the API Key in your profile:

 ![Spira Profile](img/Visual_Studio_Code_45.png)

-Here is a sample image of a (fake) RSS Token:
+Here is a sample image of a (fake) API Key:

 ![Spira Token](img/Visual_Studio_Code_46.png)